 When I was 13 year old, I decided that nature protection is one of the most important things to do in life.
-I went to college to study ecology.
-Many years later, I realized that it is not only about ecology.
+Later, I went to college to study conservation biology.
+Many years later, I realized that conservation biology is not only about biology.
 Now, I am interested in ecological, social, economic and other drivers of wildlife population dynamics.
 And dynamics of wildlife habitat.

-Currently, I am a postdoctoral researcher in L. Scott Mills’ lab in North Carolina State University.
-Before, I was in the SILVIS lab at the University of Wisconsin-Madison.
+Currently, I am a Course Director for Russian Program of Wildlife Conservation Society.
+Before, I was a postdoctoral researcher in L. Scott Mills’ lab in North Carolina State University and in the SILVIS lab at the University of Wisconsin-Madison.
 I got my PhD from Department of Vertebrate Zoology of Moscow State University in Russia, where I am originally from.